Calcium cyanamide: History

 Albert Frank recognized the fundamental importance of this reaction as a breakthrough in the provision of ammonia from atmospheric nitrogen and in 1901 recommended calcium cyanamide as a nitrogen fertilizer.
 Between 1908 and 1919, five calcium cyanamide plants with a total capacity of 500,000 tonnes per year were set up in Germany, and one in Switzerland.
-It was at the time the cheapest nitrogen fertilizer with additional efficacy against weeds and plant pests and had great advantages over conventional nitrogen fertilizers.
-However, the large-scale implementation of ammonia synthesis via the Haber process became a serious competitor to the very energy-intensive Frank Caro process.
-As urea (formed via the Haber–Bosch process) was significantly more nitrogen-rich (46% compared to ca. 20% nitrogen content) cheaper and faster acting, the role of calcium cyanamide was gradually reduced to a multifunctional nitrogen fertilizer in niche applications.
+It was at the time the cheapest nitrogen fertilizer with additional efficacy against weeds and plant pests, and had great advantages over the nitrogen fertilizers that were conventional at the time.
+However, the large-scale implementation of ammonia synthesis via the Haber process became a serious competitor to the very energy-intensive Frank–Caro process.
+As urea (formed via the Haber–Bosch process) was significantly more nitrogen-rich (46% nitrogen compared to ca. 20%), cheaper, and faster acting, the role of calcium cyanamide was gradually reduced to a multifunctional nitrogen fertilizer for niche applications.
 Other reasons for its loss of popularity were its dirty-black color, dusty appearance and irritating properties, as well as its inhibition of an alcohol-degrading enzyme which causes temporary accumulation of acetaldehyde in the body leading to dizziness, nausea, and alcohol flush reaction when alcohol is consumed around the time of bodily exposure.